parthpaliwal-49/AI-ML-Practise/README.md

 ### AI-ML-Practise

-Certainly!
-Below is a set of concise notes covering key machine learning concepts that are commonly asked in interviews and widely used in real-time applications.
-These notes provide a high-level overview, and you may want to delve deeper into each topic for a more comprehensive understanding.

 ### 1. **Supervised Learning:**
    - **Definition:** Learning a function that maps input data to output data based on example input-output pairs.
    - **Algorithms:** Linear Regression, Decision Trees, Support Vector Machines, Neural Networks.